-Proof: (Sketch) The proof follows from the fact that the greedy algorithm achieves a 2-approximation for the knapsack problem.
-In practice, we estimate the cost as $\hat{c}$ , the product of measures of the true domains of each the symbolic argument in the given RTL.
-Since, $\hat{c} \ge c$ modulo constant factors, the priority queue never can only underestimate the relative value of refining a path, and the algorithm's coverage of high-probability contingencies will be closer to optimal than the bound suggested in the theorem above.
-This optimization gives a user the option of starting execution when a desired value of the probability of covered contingencies has been reached.
+Proof: (Sketch) Let c be the cost of refining some RTL path and $\hat{c}$ be an approximation of it.
+The proof follows from the fact that the greedy algorithm achieves a 2-approximation for the knapsack problem and that for all RTL paths, $\hat{c} \geq c$ .
+So the priority queue will never underestimate the relative costs, and algorithm's coverage of high-probability contingencies will be no further from the optimal than the bound suggested in the theorem.